-When the exam engine is installed, you should then activate the exam associated with this book (if you did not do so during the installation process) as follows:
+When the exam engine is installed, you should then activate the exam associated with this book (if you did not do so during the installation process), as follows:

 - Step 1.
 Start the PCPT software from the Windows Start menu or from your desktop shortcut icon. - Step 2.
 To activate and download the exam associated with this book, from the My Products or Tools tab, click the Activate button. - Step 3.
-At the next screen, enter the activation key from paper inside the cardboard DVD holder in the back of the book.
-When it is entered, click the Activate button. - Step 4.
+At the next screen, enter the activation key listed under the Premium Edition product on your account page on www.ciscopress.com, and then click the Activate button. - Step 4.
 The activation process downloads the practice exam.
 Click Next, and then click Finish.